 The Bank Game is a fundamental Montessori mathematics material that transforms abstract place value concepts into concrete, manipulable experiences.
-Children use color-coded number cards representing units, tens, hundreds, and thousands to perform complex mathematical operations, building a deep understanding of the decimal system through hands-on exploration.
+Children use color-coded number cards representing units, tens, hundreds, and thousands to perform complex mathematical operations, building a deep understanding of the decimal system through independent work.

 The Bank Game emerges from Montessori's recognition that children aged 6-12 need concrete experiences to understand abstract mathematical relationships.
 The color-coded number cards—green units, blue tens, red hundreds, and green thousands—create a visual and tactile system that makes place value tangible.
 Each card in the Bank Game represents a specific quantity, allowing children to physically exchange ten unit cards for one ten card, experiencing the decimal system through their hands.
 The Bank Game's design reflects children's developmental need to move from concrete manipulation toward abstraction.
 By physically handling cards representing different place values, children internalize how our number system operates before encountering traditional algorithms.
 The Bank Game transforms addition, subtraction, multiplication, and division from abstract procedures into concrete exchanges, meeting the elementary child's need to understand the 'why' behind mathematical operations.